PZhoutao/Algorithms/week10_Disjoint set/README.md

 Solution:
 ```
 Remove duplicated nodes
-create a Disjoint Set S
+create a Disjoint Set S for distinct_nodes
 for each node i in distinct_nodes:
     generate all bit strings that differ from i by at most 2 bits by bitwise xor
     for each generated bit string j: